 - manufacturer renewals,

-- managed services spend,
+- IT services spend,

 - carrier design and spend, and

-- per added employee cost estimate.
+- per added employee cost estimates.

 5. Presentation of reports and discussions around red flag observations of unhealthy trends and strategies to overcome them.